Picture of a meteor shower

 The parent body of the Perseid meteor shower

 The comet was discovered by two astronomers, Lewis Swift and Horace Tuttle, in 1862.
 The letter ‘P’ suggests that the comet is periodic.
 Comet 109P/Swift-Tuttle orbits the sun every 136 years.
-A perseid meteor shower occurs when the Earth passes through the debris trail led by this comet.
+A Perseid meteor shower occurs when the Earth passes through the debris trail left by this comet.

-Tips to make the most out of Persieds
+Tips to make the most out of the Perseids

 • Mark the peak date on your calendars, as the meteors will be best visible on the peak date.